leaflabs/libmaple/docs/source/timers.rst

-   **Jitter:** other interrupts (USB, Serial, SysTick, or other timers) can and will get called before or during the timer interrupt routines, causing pseudo-random delays and other frustrations.
+   **Jitter:** other interrupts (USB, Serial, SysTick, or other timers) can and will get called before or during the timer interrupt routines, causing pseudorandom delays and other frustrations.

    Disabling the USB port (by calling ``SerialUSB.end()``, or just